BeAPI/composer-freeze-version/README.md

 Freeze versions of your composer's dependencies.

+This command is especially useful while making a site live.
+It allows you to grab latest versions of your composer.lock which you tested you site against.
+If you would like to go back to a staging status, use another command : [Make Stable](https://github.com/BeAPI/composer-make-stable) to set versions stable.

 # What ?

 Your dependencies into composer.json will be automatically be changed from :